Sandra L. Fryhofer, Meena Seshamani, Karen B. DeSalvo & Patrick H. Conway

 Beth Israel Deaconess Medical Center, Lahey Health, and New England Baptist Hospital propose to merge to gain market heft.
 What will be the impact on costs in one of the nation’s most expensive health care markets?

-Article by J. Michael McWilliams & Aaron L. Schwartz
+J. Michael McWilliams & Aaron L. Schwartz

 A focus on high-cost patients may not only fail to contain health care spending, but it may also help to entrench the status quo.